 You'll also have the support of other adult students.
 In recent years up to 25% of UW-Richland students have been over the age of 21.

 UW-Richland advisors will be happy to meet with you, help you make a plan to meet your goals, and assist you in achieving them.
 Do you have questions about balancing work and family with classes?
 Do you need information about becoming a student or support as you pursue your studies?
-Contact Student Affairs.
+Contact the Solution Center.

 Academic and Career Counseling